-In line with the basic mechanism discussed already in the context of the static model, firm wage firms tend to offer lower wages, due to the influence of their existing workers on the wage setting problem, attracting fewer job seekers per vacancy.
-With all firms affected, this downward pressure on wages shifts the labor market equilibrium to make workers worse off - both the worker value of employment and unemployment fall - despite increased job finding rates.
-Meanwhile firm value is higher, as is the profitability of vacancy creation, which also increases.
-Overall, the firm wage equilibrium features overhiring, with higher employment than in the unconstrained model and what is efficient, due to the increased vacancy creation.
+As discussed, constrained firms tend to offer lower wages, and hence attract fewer job seekers per vacancy, than unconstrained firms.
+With all firms affected, this downward pressure on wages shifts the labor market equilibrium toward lower wages in a way that makes workers worse off - both the value of employment and unemployment fall - despite an increase in the job-finding probability.
+Meanwhile firm value increases, as does the profitability of vacancy creation, leading to overhiring relative to the unconstrained case/what is efficient.